hyperledger/besu/docs/Getting-Started/Starting-Pantheon.md

 to [Mainnet](#run-a-node-on-ethereum-mainnet), [Goerli](#run-a-node-on-goerli-testnet), [Rinkeby](#run-a-node-on-rinkeby-testnet), and [Ropsten](#run-a-node-on-ropsten-testnet).

-When [`--network=dev`](../Reference/Pantheon-CLI-Syntax.md#network) is specified, Pantheon uses the development mode genesis configuration associated to a low difficulty.
+When [`--network=dev`](../Reference/Pantheon-CLI-Syntax.md#network) is specified, Pantheon uses the development mode genesis configuration with a fixed low difficulty.
-The default bootnodes setting for dev network is to have an empty bootnodes list.
+A node started with [`--network=dev`](../Reference/Pantheon-CLI-Syntax.md#network) has an empty bootnodes list by default.

 The genesis files defining the genesis configurations are in the [Pantheon source files](https://github.com/PegaSysEng/pantheon/tree/master/config/src/main/resources).